Responsibility for the Holocaust: Other states

+Albania

+Albania presents a unique case during the Holocaust.
+While under Italian and later German occupation, many Albanians sheltered Jews and refused to comply with German demands to surrender them.
+As a result, Albania's Jewish population increased during the Second World War.
+However, in areas such as Kosovo and western Macedonia, which were administered by Axis-aligned Greater Albania, local collaboration and persecution did occur.
+In 1944, over 200 Jews were deported from Kosovo to Bergen-Belsen concentration camp, where the majority of them were murdered.
+Some that survived had joined resistance groups fighting with the Greek army in the mountains.

 Belgium

 In Belgium the state has been accused of having actively collaborated with Nazi Germany.
 An official 2007 report commissioned by the Belgian senate concluded that the Belgians were indeed complicit in participating in the Holocaust.
 According to the report, the Belgian authorities "adopted a docile attitude providing collaboration unworthy of a democracy in its treatment of Jews."
 The report also identified three crucial moments that showed the attitude of Belgian authorities toward the Jews: (1) During the autumn of 1940 when they complied with the order of the German occupier to register all Jews even though it was contrary to the Belgium constitution; this led to a number of measures including the firing of all Jews from official positions in December 1940 and the expelling of all Jewish children from their schools in December 1941; (2) In summer 1942, when over one thousand Jews were deported to the death camps, particularly Auschwitz during the month of August.
 This was only the first of such actions as the deportations to the east continued resulting in the death of some 25,000 people; and (3) At the end of 1945, the Belgian state officials decided that its authorities bore no legal responsibility for the persecution of the Jews, even though many Belgian police officers participated in the rounding up and deportation of Jews, particularly in the Flemish part of Belgium.

 However, collaboration is not the whole story.
 While there is little doubt that there were strong antisemitic feelings in Belgium, after November 1942, the German roundups became less successful as large-scale rescue operations were carried out by ordinary Belgians.
 Many bankers, notaries, and judges—people who had access to information about property, accounts, and commercial registers—refused to be complicit in the expropriation of Jewish property, which elicited complaints from Nazi authorities.
 These actions (among others) resulted in the survival of about 25,000 Jews from Belgium.
 Unlike other states, which were immediately annexed, Belgium was initially placed under German military administration, which the Belgian authorities exploited by refusing to carry out some of the Nazi directives against the Jews.
-Roughly 60 percent of Belgium's Jews, who were there at the start of the war, survived the Final Solution.
+Roughly 40 percent of Belgium's Jews, who were there at the start of the war, did not survive the Final Solution.